The Mid-America Science Park (MASPark) is one of the most comprehensive science parks in the country, consisting of three interconnected centers:

 - Work in a culture of collaboration, innovation, creative freedom and accommodation.

-MASP has 112,000 square feet of innovative space with an additional 19 acres reserved for expansion.
+MASPark has 112,000 square feet of innovative space with an additional 19 acres reserved for expansion.
+Additionally, MASPark has 62 acres available for commercial expansion or light industrial development.
+This shovel-ready site has infrastructure built to the property and is located in Scottsburg’s Certified Technology Park District.
 The Science Park is located 30 miles north of Louisville, Kentucky, and 80 miles south of Indianapolis.

-MASP was created thanks to the constructive collaboration of local leadership, board members and economic development organizations.
-The vision was for MASP to be an international resource center that would create, attract and retain well-paying jobs, enhance learning at all educational levels and contribute to the vitality and competitiveness of the region.
+MASPark was created thanks to the constructive collaboration of local leadership, board members and economic development organizations.
+The vision was for MASPark to be an international resource center that would create, attract and retain well-paying jobs, enhance learning at all educational levels and contribute to the vitality and competitiveness of the region.

 In 1997, elected leadership began planning for a dynamic space that would be competitive with other science parks in the U.S. and around the world.
 Local leaders knew that Scottsburg would be attractive to future clients with advantages such as: